nostrocket/nostr-jsonl-tools/README.md

 - **extract-pubkeys**: Extract all unique pubkeys from events in a JSONL file
 - **content-extractor**: Extract and store content from specific authors in a SQLite database
 - **event-filter**: Filter events by author pubkey and save to a new JSONL file
+- **event-splitter**: Split events into separate JSONL files by author pubkey
 - **dedup**: Remove duplicate pubkeys from a list

 ## Project Structure